-A lot of playing cues comes with soft tips as opposed to hard tips found in most break and jump cues.
+A lot of playing cues come with soft tips as opposed to hard tips found in most break and jump cues.

 Can I Use my Playing Cue for Breaking?

 Soft tips transfer energy much slower than hard tips, thus resulting in less powerful breaks.
-Also, by getting a dedicated jump or jump/break cue significantly reduces the wear and tear of your playing cue shat and tip.
+Also, getting a dedicated jump or jump/break cue significantly reduces the wear and tear of your playing cue shaft and tip.

 Thus, using your break cue for breaking has its advantages and disadvantages.
-For more information, please see our “Should I use my playing cue for breaking” blog post.
+For more information, please see our “Do I really need a break cue?” blog post.